Soaring Spanish unemployment hits record highs

 Friday's headline figure - below a Reuters forecast of 24.9 percent - was the highest since current records began in 1976, the year after Francisco Franco died and the country began its transition to democracy.

-Spain's economy has stagnated or been in recession since the beginning of 2008 after the labour-heavy property sector stalled as a glut of cheap credit dried up.
+Spain's economy has stagnated or been in recession since the beginning of 2008 after the labor-heavy property sector stalled as a glut of cheap credit dried up.

 The latest slump, which began in the first quarter, is expected to last into next year while the government said last week it does not expect unemployment to fall much below 22 percent until 2015 at least.